Impact of the September 11 attacks on the entertainment industry: Delayed films

-View from the Top was originally scheduled for Christmas 2001, but the release was pushed back to March 21, 2003 due to the fact that the story revolves around a flight attendant on numerous planes.
+View from the Top was originally scheduled for Christmas 2001, but the release was pushed back to March 21, 2003, because the story revolves around a flight attendant on numerous planes.

 Collateral Damage was postponed for four months after being slated for release October 5, 2001, and features a terrorist bombing in front of a Los Angeles building.
-The film subsequently failed at the box office, which likely was a result of the public who felt the film (with its subject matter involving terrorists) was released too soon after the attacks.
+The film later underperformed at the box office, grossing less worldwide than its reported production budget.

 Training Day was originally scheduled for release on September 21, but was delayed to October 5.

-The Time Machine was delayed by three months from its original December 2001 release because of an eventually-deleted scene where a meteor shower destroys New York City.
+The Time Machine was delayed by three months from its original December 2001 release because of an eventually deleted scene where a meteor shower destroys New York City.

 Big Trouble was postponed seven months because it involved a nuclear bomb being smuggled on board an aircraft; it was slated for September 21.

 The release date of Bad Company, December 25, 2001, was pushed several months because the plot involved a criminal mastermind planning to detonate a bomb in the Grand Central Terminal.

 Gangs of New York was intended to be released on Christmas 2001, but its release was delayed until a year later due to the September 11 attacks.

-Deuces Wild was slated for release in September 2001, but was pushed back due to the attacks and storyline about violence in New York, and was eventually released in May 2002.
+Deuces Wild was slated for release in September 2001 but was pushed back due to the attacks and storyline concerning violence in New York, and was eventually released in May 2002.

 Buffalo Soldiers premiered at the Toronto International Film Festival in September 2001, but its wide release was pushed back two years until 2003 due to war themes.

-Windtalkers was originally slated for a Christmas 2001 release, but was pushed back until June 2002 due to its war theme, and was re-edited for depictions of violence.
+Windtalkers was originally slated for a Christmas 2001 release but was pushed back until June 2002 due to its war theme, and had depictions of violence re-edited.

 Hart's War was originally planned for release in December 2001, but its release was postponed until February 2002 due to war themes.